moquist/cwmp-cpe-horde/README.md

 ./mgr help
 ```

-Run a horde of CWMP clients:
+Run a horde of CWMP CPE instances:

 ```
 # first, copy example-config.edn and add your ACS URL and customize as you like
 CONFIG_FILE_PATH=config.edn ./mgr run
 ```

-Your horde of CWMP clients will show up in the ACS as devices with MAC addresses numbered counting up from the OUI in your config file.
+Your horde of CWMP CPE instances will show up in the ACS as devices with MAC
+addresses numbered counting up from the OUI in your config file.
+For example,
-For example, if your OUI is `FEFEFE` and you specify `:instance-count 3`, then the following devices will be registered with your ACS:
+if your OUI is `FEFEFE` and you specify `:instance-count 3`, then the following
+devices will be registered with your ACS:

 ```
 FEFEFE000000